nixreborn/aetheris/Aetheris_Alpha-Roadmap.md

 **Duration:** Week 1
 **Network Stability Milestone:** N/A (foundational work)

-These discrepancies between the 'Aetheris - Lore.md' document and the codebase must be resolved FIRST.
+These discrepancies between the aetheris-lore.json document and the codebase must be resolved FIRST.

 #### Task 0.1: Rename Factions